ycv005/Karcha/README.md

 # Karcha

-An App to manage all your transactions.
+An App which keep track of all the transactions you have made.
+Easy & Simple to use.

 ## Screenshot